gitter-badger/bioflows/docs/source/pages/scripting.rst

 of that appended with a custom string to `self.output_str` which is an output parameter used in the command of the current tool.

+In the script definition, we have stated that this script should be run before the execution of the current tool command by declaring `before: true` directive (as a pre-command execution script).
+On the other hand, you can declare a script to run after the execution of the current tool by declaring `after: true` (as a post-command execution script).

+Moreover, you can have multiple pre-command execution scripts and post-command execution scripts.
+There is no limit to the number of scripts to include in your tool.
+You can define the order of pre-command execution scripts or post-command execution scripts through `order:<number>` directive

+For instance, you can have two pre-command execution JS scripts, but you need one to be executed before the other in that specific order. you can control their execution order by declaring `order:1` in the first script and `order: 2` in the second script.....

 Helper Functions
 ^^^^^^^^^^^^^^^^